chriswhitehouse/boris_bikes_too/README.md

   2. So that I can use a good bike,
       I'd like to see if a bike is working
       :white_check_mark:

   3. So I can return bikes I've hired
-    I want to dock my bike at the docking station
+    I want to dock my bike at the docking station. :white_check_mark:
-  5. So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when none available.
+  5. So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when none available. :white_check_mark:
-  6. So that I can control the distribution of bikes, I'd like docking stations not to accept more bikes than capacity.
+  6. So that I can control the distribution of bikes, I'd like docking stations not to accept more bikes than capacity. :white_check_mark:
   7. So that I can plan the distribution of bikes,
-    I want a docking station to have a default capacity of 20 bikes.
+    I want a docking station to have a default capacity of 20 bikes. :white_check_mark:
-  8. So that busy areas can be served more effectively, I want to be able to specify a larger capacity when necessary.
+  8. So that busy areas can be served more effectively, I want to be able to specify a larger capacity when necessary. :white_check_mark:
-  9. So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.
+  9. So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it. :white_check_mark:
-  10. So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.
+  10. So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes. :white_check_mark:
-  11. So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).
+  11. So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not). :white_check_mark:
-  12. So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations, and deliver them to garages to be fixed.
+  12. So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations, and deliver them to garages to be fixed. :white_check_mark:
-  13. So that I can manage broken bikes and not disappoint users, I'd like garages to provide working bikes
+  13. So that I can manage broken bikes and not disappoint users, I'd like garages to provide working bikes :white_check_mark:
-    I'd like vans to collect working bikes from garages I'd like vans to distribute working bikes to docking stations.
+    I'd like vans to collect working bikes from garages :white_check_mark:
+    I'd like vans to distribute working bikes to docking stations. :white_check_mark:

 ## How to use?